spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/getting-started/oryx-technology.md

 CSS is a style sheet language used to describe the visual presentation of a document written in HTML.

-Oryx uses standard CSS syntax.
-Because Oryx doesn't use a global CSS utility library, it doesn't use CSS preprocessors; instead, styles are isolated per component and global CSS utils are not loaded in them.
+Oryx uses standard CSS syntax, so CSS preprocessors are not used.
+Also Oryx doesn't use a global CSS utility library; instead, styles are isolated per component and global CSS utils are not loaded in them.

 Unlike some other CSS methodologies, like Block, Element, or Modifier, Oryx does not rely on a specific naming convention to structure its CSS classes.